Viña Anakena

-Overview
+History

-Vina Anakena was founded by Felipe Ibáñez and childhood friend, Jorge Gutiérrez, in 1999.
-Anakena currently owns over 400 ha of vineyards (155 ha in Cachapoal Valley, 128 ha hectares in Leyda in the San Antonio Valley, 70 ha in Cerro Ninquén in the Colchagua Valley, and 70 ha in Las Cabras, near the Peumo area) producing 400,000 cases of wine per year.
-The wines are exported to over 40 countries around the world.
+Vina Anakena was founded by Felipe Ibáñez and Jorge Gutiérrez, childhood friends, in 1999.
+It was established in Alto Cachapoal, in the foothills of the Andes Mountains.
+Anakena owns over 400 ha of vineyards (155 ha in Cachapoal Valley, 128 ha hectares in Leyda in the San Antonio Valley, 70 ha in Cerro Ninquén in the Colchagua Valley, and 70 ha in Las Cabras, near the Peumo area) producing 400,000 cases of wine per year.

+In 2015, the wines were exported to over 50 countries, including the United States.
+That year, it was acquired by Accolade Wines.
+The acquisition included all related Anakena brands and inventory, a 3,000 tonne winery, a vineyard, Cellar Door, and tasting room.
+The Anakena management, managing director Ricardo Letelier and winemaker Gavin Taylor, were retained.
+The sum paid for the acquisition was undisclosed.
+Accolade said it would invest £500,000 in the brand over the following year, including Anakena named the official wine of British Tennis and the Lawn Tennis Association.

 Culture

 The name Anakena signifies ‘bird cave’ in the Rapa Nui culture (based on the birdman legend).
 The legend of the Tangata manu (bird-man) tells that the Easter Island seagull, or Manu tara, hid its precious egg in a secret hideaway, or Anakena.
 Every year the bravest islanders swam the long distance from Rapa Nui to the islet of Motu Nui in search of the egg.
 The one who found it and carried it safely back to Rapa Nui was given the title of birdman, or Tangata manu, and bestowed with honour and fortune.

-Anakena uses ancestral engravings and pictographs on its labels to reflect its commitment to Chile’s native cultures and show the world the cultural and artistic legacy of all the precolumbian people who preceded them.
+Anakena uses ancestral engravings and pictographs on its labels.